-In March, more than 250 delegates were announced for the Fifth Plenary Council of Australia, including delegates nominated by dioceses, eparchies, ordinariates and a personal prelature.
-The delegates will represent those local churches at the celebration of the Council over two assemblies – originally planned for Adelaide in October 2020 and in Sydney in mid-2021.
+More than 250 delegates were announced for the Fifth Plenary Council of Australia, including delegates nominated by dioceses, eparchies, ordinariates and a personal prelature.
+The delegates will represent those local churches at the celebration of the Council over two assemblies.

-In July, as part of the ongoing journey for the Plenary Council, work has commenced on the preparation of the instrumentum laboris, or working document, for the Council.
+In July 2020, as part of the ongoing journey for the Plenary Council, work commenced on the preparation of the instrumentum laboris, or working document, for the Council.
 Fr Kevin Lenehan is part of the instrumentum laboris writing team.

 Listening and Discerning